What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Medicine Main Use Common Side Effects

-Meclizine Mild-moderate vertigo, motion sickness Drowsiness, dry mouth, blurred vision
+Meclizine Mild to moderate vertigo symptoms, motion sickness Drowsiness, dry mouth, blurred vision

-Dimenhydrinate Vertigo with nausea, motion sickness prevention Drowsiness, dry mouth, dizziness
+Dimenhydrinate Vertigo with nausea, motion sickness prevention Drowsiness, dry mouth, blurred vision

 Ginger Supplements Nausea relief related to vertigo Mild heartburn, stomach upset (rare)